 Name and operating system

-machine intend t hoose a descriptive name for the new virtual and select the type of operating system you o install on it.
-The name you choose will be oughout VirtualBox to identify this machine.
+7~~ Please choose a new virtual mac intend to install throughout Virtu descriptive name and destination folde hine and select the type of operating sy on it.
+The name you choose will be used alBox to identify this machine. r for the stem you d

-N a me: debvm
+Name: debian

+Machine Folder: 🚞 /home/me/VirtualBox VMs -

-T ype: Linux 👻
+T ype: Linux - 64

-Version: Debian (64-bit)
+Version: Debian (64-bit) · ·

-Expert N 1ode < B ack N ext > Cancel
+Export Cancel